lucaspinheirogit/list-from-string-array-action/README.md

   <img src="https://lucas-pinheiro-s3.s3.us-east-2.amazonaws.com/list-from-string-array-action-logo.gif">
 </p>

-# GitHub Action to create a list from an array of strings
+# GitHub Action to create a list from an Array of Strings

 As simple as it sounds.